 Anthony Paul - Vocals & Programming

 I have been in and out of local cover bands, you know the deal.
 I saw an ad in the Island Ear looking for a singer for a newly-forming Rush cover band.
-I was excited, and went to the audition.
-It sucked.
+I was excited going to the audition.
+They sucked.
 I left after three songs.
 The rehearsal was put off three times and they did not know the material.
-I placed an ad in Good Times looking for a guitarist, keyboardist and drummer, but they called 'me' and said that they had a band all ready put together and they needed a singer.
-I went to the rehearsal on a Sunday, called back on Monday and said kick out their drummer if they wanted me.
-I told them that I would find another drummer.
-They reluctantly agreed but in a week the deed was done.
-I put an ad in the Long Island Drum Center and in 2 days I had 4 phone calls, the most enthusiastic being Mike's.
-One rehearsal was all it took.
-The Camera Eye.
-Mr. Picky (me) noticed that Mike played all of Neil's nuances, paradiddles, quads, whatever, HE HAD IT.
+I placed an ad in Good Times looking for a guitarist, keyboardist and drummer, but this guy called 'me' and said that they had a band already put together and they needed a singer.
+I went to the rehearsal on a Sunday, called back on Monday and said "let's do this."
+That's where I met Jack.
+Well, here we are 15 YEARS LATER.
+The lineup has changed a little bit, but we have never looked back.

-and that's "why I'm here..."
+....and that's "why I'm here..."
+Roll The Bones...

 Anthony